 Built sometime in the Early Classic period (300-600 AD), the pyramid consists of three main levels.
 The base is so large that from the back and sides, it looks like a natural hill covered in thick overgrowth.
 Only the front has been cleared thus far.

 Ascending the first staircase, you’ll reach Level B, home to two temples with vaulted corridors.
-In ancient times, they would’ve been decorated with large masks like the ones covered above.
+In ancient times, they would’ve been decorated with large masks like the ones mentioned above.

 Next is Level C, which also features two temples, though this time they share a single corridor.
-It would’ve been richly decorated in stucco and paint in ancient times.
+It would’ve been richly decorated in stucco and paint in its heyday.

 Furthermore, the top was once adorned with an image of Mayan Sun God, Kinich Ahau, from which the pyramid now takes its name.